Cilia- and flagella-associated protein 95

-C9orf135 is a gene that encodes a 229 amino acid protein.
-It is located on Chromosome 9 of the Homo sapiens genome at 9q12.21.
+Cilia- and flagella-associated protein 95, also known as C9orf135, is a 229 amino acid protein that in humans is encoded by the CFAP95 gene.
+CFAP95 is located on Chromosome 9 of the Homo sapiens genome at 9q12.21.
 The protein has a transmembrane domain from amino acids 124-140 and a glycosylation site at amino acid 75.
 C9orf135 is part of the GRCh37 gene on Chromosome 9 and is contained within the domain of unknown function superfamily 4572.
 Also, c9orf135 is known by the name of LOC138255 which is a description of the gene location on Chromosome 9.1.

 c9orf135 location on chromosome 9 and the neighboring genes.

 There is some evidence associating the c9orf135 gene with premature ovarian failure.
 In affected women, an autosomal recessive microduplication occurs which may be linked to premature ovarian failure.
 A Single Nucleotide Polymorphism (SNP) the c9orf135 gene has been linked to Parkinson's disease; a statistically significant mutation has been seen on a Manhattan plot.
 Further research is required to establish whether c9orf135 relates to Parkinson's disease.